yzhou183/Hybrid-MPI-OpenMP-CUDA-MD/README.md

 # Hybrid MPI + OpenMP + CUDA MD Program

-This project focuses on enhancing the performence of Molecular Dynamics (MD) simulation program by leveraging a hybrid parallel computing model that integrates **MPI**, **OpenMP**, and **CUDA**.
-These simulations are computationally intensive, especially during force calculations, where the complexity grows quadratically with the number of particles.
+This project focuses on enhancing a Molecular Dynamics (MD) simulation program by leveraging a hybrid parallel computing model that integrates **MPI**, **OpenMP**, and **CUDA**.
+The goal is to improve the performance of the force calculation process and overall simulation efficiency for large-scale systems.

 ---